 II.
 The Style Card

-'Style Card' is a generic term used to describe DISC systems which analyse individual styles by measuring the underlying 'axes', rather than measuring the four DISC factors directly.
+'Style Card' is a generic term used to describe DISC systems which analyze individual styles by measuring the underlying 'axes', rather than measuring the four DISC factors directly.
 This approach builds up its results more quickly and easily than a full DISC profile, because it has only two factors to measure as opposed to four.
-Style Card question sets are often used by salesmen and other professional negotiators to maximise their impact and improve their negotiation skills, but, beyond this, the powerful Style Card technique offers insight into many aspects of interpersonal relations.
+Style Card question sets are often used by salesmen and other professional negotiators to maximize their impact and improve their negotiation skills, but, beyond this, the powerful Style Card technique offers insight into many aspects of interpersonal relations.

 This section describes the basic ideas behind the Style Card and explains how it relates to the 'Biaxial Model' underlying the DISC theory.